DeSales University

-DeSales University (DSU) is a private Catholic university in Center Valley, Pennsylvania.
+DeSales University (DSU) is a private Catholic university in Center Valley, Pennsylvania, United States.
 The university offers traditional, online, and hybrid courses and programs at the undergraduate and graduate levels.
-Named for St. Francis de Sales, the university was founded in 1964 as "Allentown College of Saint Francis de Sales" by the Oblates of St. Francis de Sales.
+Named for St. Francis de Sales, the university was founded in 1964 as Allentown College of Saint Francis de Sales by the Oblates of St. Francis de Sales.

 DeSales has six academic divisions: Business, Healthcare Professions, Liberal Arts and Social Sciences, Nursing, Performing Arts, and Sciences & Mathematics.
 It is classified among "Doctoral/Professional Universities".

 History

+20th century

-At the request of Bishop of the Allentown Diocese Joseph McShea, the Oblates of St. Francis de Sales began planning for the new college in April 1962, and the charter for Allentown College of St. Francis de Sales, with full power to award the Bachelor of Arts and Bachelor of Science degrees, was granted by the Commonwealth of Pennsylvania on May 27, 1964.
+At the request of Bishop of the Allentown Diocese, Joseph McShea, the Oblates of St. Francis de Sales began planning for the new college in April 1962, and the charter for Allentown College of St. Francis de Sales, with full power to award the Bachelor of Arts and Bachelor of Science degrees, was granted by the Commonwealth of Pennsylvania on May 27, 1964.
 Classes began for freshmen in September 1965.
 Allentown College was fully accredited by the Middle States Association of Colleges and Schools during the 1969–1970 academic year.
 In September 1970, the college became a co-educational institution.
-ACCESS, the college's continuing education department, was established in the fall of 1977.
-In the spring of 1988, the college opened the Easton campus, an extension of its ACCESS evening degree program.
+The college's continuing education department was established in 1977.
+In the spring of 1988, the college opened the Easton campus for an evening degree program.

-The college's course offerings continued to grow.
 A Master of Science in Nursing degree was introduced in 1984; the Master of Science in Management Information Systems in September 1988; and an M.Ed. program in the summer of 1989.

-In August 1991, the college began its MBA program which has now grown to be the second largest MBA program in the state of Pennsylvania.
-In the fall of 1998, the college became the first Catholic college in the country to offer a major in marriage and family studies.
+In August 1991, the college began its Master of Business Administration (MBA) program which has now grown to be the second-largest MBA program among universities and colleges in Pennsylvania.

-On March 1, 2000, Allentown College received official notification from the Pennsylvania Department of Education that its application for university status had been approved.
-In addition, the department approved the use of the name DeSales University; (DSU).
-The college's board of trustees voted in favor of these changes on April 13, 2000.

-James J. Greenfield took over as the university's fourth president on January 1, 2018.
+21st century

+In 2000, Allentown College received university status from the Pennsylvania Department of Education, and the university's name was changed to DeSales University.
+In 2018, James J. Greenfield began serving as the university's fourth president.